As with other skills and milestones, the age at which kids learn language and start

 Based on the test results, the speech-language pathologist might recommend speech

 The speech therapist will work with your child to improve speech and language skills,

 and show you what to do at home to help your child.

-Parental involvement is an important part of helping kids who have a speech or
+Parents are an important part of helping kids who have a speech or language problem.

 Here are a few ways to encourage speech development at home:

 Use everyday situations.
-To reinforce your child's speech and
+To build on your child's speech and

 language, talk your way through the day.
-For example, name foods at the grocery store,
+Name foods at the grocery store, explain

-explain what you're doing as you cook a meal or clean a room, point out objects around
+what you're doing as you cook a meal or clean a room, and point out objects around

 Recognizing and treating speech and language delays early on is the best approach.